 Federal Budget Cuts:Putting our Coast Last

-While our President has promised to keep “America First”, his recommended “budget blueprint”, released on March 15, 2017, puts coastal communities LAST.
-The federal budget is intended to reflect the values and priorities of the American people, but this proposal only increases risks to the security of coastal homes, coastal jobs and coastal communities.
+While the President has promised to keep “America First”, his recommended federal budget released on May 23, 2017 puts coastal communities last.
+The President’s “Budget of the U.S. Government – A New Foundation for American Greatness,” recommends federal spending that eliminates investments in science and eliminates programs upon which our coastal communities depend.
+The U.S. federal budget is intended to reflect the values and priorities of the American people, but this budget hamstrings scientific investigations and increases risks to the security of coastal homes, coastal jobs, and coastal communities.

-The budget blueprint details discretional funding priorities recommended by the President.
-It is the beginning of a complicated process during which the administration will work with members of Congress and federal agencies to negotiate where US funds will be allocated.
-Overall, the budget blueprint proposes drastic cut to non-defense related programs upon which coastal Georgians depend.
+The President’s budget is only one step of a complicated process during which the administration will work with members of Congress and federal agencies to negotiate where U.S. funds will be allocated.
+As the process progresses, we will keep everyone informed via our website and encourage specific actions to protect coastal Georgia communities.

 For a fact sheet with more information, click here.

 Endangers the health and safety of visitors and residents who explore our coastal beaches and communities.

 - Eliminates the US Environmental Protection (US EPA) beach monitoring program, threatening the safety of Georgia’s coastal visitors and our $2 billion coastal tourism industry.

 - Eliminates National Oceanic and Atmospheric Administration (NOAA) funds to assist local coastal readiness and response to rising seas.

 - Eliminates the Federal Emergency Management Agency (FEMA)’s flood insurance subsidy program and coastal flooding map effort that helps protect citizens from severe weather events.

 Decimates local jobs and businesses upon which coastal Georgia economies are built